 It seems like it should be a simple thing to just mix up a special chocolatey dessert drink.
 I was surprised to find that a lot of chocolate liqueurs used for mixing contained dairy!

 My friend told me that she made her own chocolate liqueur with heavy cream and suggested I make mine with a non-dairy version of heavy cream.
 Well!
 Why didn’t I think of that?
 It’s really not hard to make your own vegan chocolate liqueur.
+Right?
+The only problem is…it’s really hard to find non-dairy heavy cream!

-Ingredients needed to make dairy-free chocolate liqueur:
+Ingredients needed to make vegan chocolate liqueur:

 You will need: